 Number 4: Poor Lender Selection

 Lenders come in all shapes and sizes.
-One end, are the big banks full of bureaucracy and wary of regulators looking into their practices.
+On one end are the big banks full of bureaucracy and wary of regulators looking into their practices.
 On the other are local lenders with in house underwriting that can use common sense when an issue doesn’t completely fit into an airtight box.
 And in between are brokers and online companies.

 In all of these, there are great loan originators and also some that over promise or have a plan that involves taking as many applications as possible and seeing who sticks – playing the numbers.